Amending

 You rebase the base (starting point) of a given branch

-Than, you provide its new base (starting point)
+Then, provide a new base (starting point)

 Rebasing can be done interactively to rewrite past history: